ChristianOrr/feature-attribution-methods-jax/README.md

 ### Integrated Gradients

-The saliency map is extracted by taking the integral of multiple input image gradients at different scales.
+The attribution map is extracted by taking the integral of multiple input image gradients at different scales.
 The scales are extracted by linearly increasing the pixel values from the input image.

 #### Requirements:
  - Classification Model: Any continuously differentiable model.
  - Integral of the gradients of multiple scaled inputs.

 #### Pros:
- - High resolution saliency map.
+ - High resolution attribution map.
  - Works on a wide range of models.
  - Class discriminative (localizes the category in the image).